H. P. Lovecraft: Lovecraft Country

 Setting plays a major role in Lovecraft's fiction.
-Lovecraft Country, a fictionalized version of New England, serves as the central hub for his mythos.
+A fictionalized version of New England serves as the central hub for his mythos, called "Lovecraft Country" by later commentators.
 It represents the history, culture, and folklore of the region, as interpreted by Lovecraft.
 These attributes are exaggerated and altered to provide a suitable setting for his stories.
 The names of the locations in the region were directly influenced by the names of real locations in the region, which was done to increase their realism.
 Lovecraft's stories use their connections with New England to imbue themselves with the ability to instill fear.
 Lovecraft was primarily inspired by the cities and towns in Massachusetts.
 However, the specific location of Lovecraft Country is variable, as it moved according to Lovecraft's literary needs.
 Starting with areas that he thought were evocative, Lovecraft redefined and exaggerated them under fictional names.
 For example, Lovecraft based Arkham on the town of Oakham and expanded it to include a nearby landmark.
-Its location was moved, as Lovecraft decided that it would have been destroyed by the recently-built Quabbin Reservoir.
+Its location was moved, as Lovecraft decided that it would have been destroyed by the recently built Quabbin Reservoir.
 This is alluded to in "The Colour Out of Space", as the "blasted heath" is submerged by the creation of a fictionalized version of the reservoir.
 Similarly, Lovecraft's other towns were based on other locations in Massachusetts.
 Innsmouth was based on Newburyport, and Dunwich was based on Greenwich.
 The vague locations of these towns also played into Lovecraft's desire to create a mood in his stories.
 In his view, a mood can only be evoked through reading.